briancappello/flask-unchained/docs/bundles/controller.rst

 Overriding Controllers
 ######################

-Controllers can be extended or overridden by creating an equivalently named subclass higher up in the bundle hierarchy.
+Controllers can be extended or overridden by creating an equivalently named class higher up in the bundle hierarchy.
 (In other words, either in a bundle that extends another bundle, or in your app bundle.)
 As an example, the security bundle includes :class:`~flask_unchained.bundles.security.SecurityController`.
 To extend it, you would simply subclass it like any other class in Python and change what you need to:

 .. code:: python